s14321k/Interview-Qusions-markdowns/Hibernate.md

 - Most importantly, the SessionFactory in Hibernate is responsible for the creation of Session objects.
 The Hibernate Session provides methods such as save, delete and update, all of which are used to perform CRUD-based operations on the database to which the SessionFactory connects.
 - The SessionFactory is a thread safe object and used by all the threads of an application.
 The SessionFactory is a heavyweight object; it is usually created during application start up and kept for later use.
 You would need one SessionFactory object per database using a separate configuration file.

+## 3. How data connection setup, configuration and steps